pdjr-signalk/pdjr-skplugin-devantech/README.md

-A 'devices' array property can be included at the top-level of the plugin configuration to add relay device definitions to those which are pre-defined in the plugin or to override an existing definition.
+A 'devices' array property can be included at the top-level of the plugin configuration to add relay device definitions to those which are pre-defined in the plugin or to override the existing 'DS' definition.
 Each item in the 'devices' array is a *device* definition object which describes the physical and interfacing characteristics of a supported relay device.